 An hour invested is never recouped, so invest wisely.

 Every dollar invested in one endeavor is a dollar lost to another endeavor.
-As a business owner this use of resource should provide a return on investment.
+As a business owner this use of resource should provide a return on investment (ROI); must provide return on investment.

 A dollar invested is lost until a dollar is: